ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 This document defines one YANG module "ietf-network-inventory" in {{ni-yang}}.

-This base data model is application- and technology-agnostic (that is, valid for IP/MPLS, optical, and microwave networks in particular) and can be augmented to include required application- and technology-specific inventory details together with specific hardware or software component's attributes.
+This base data model is application- and technology-agnostic (that is, valid for IP/MPLS, optical, and microwave networks as well as optical local loops, access networks, core networks, data centers, etc.) and can be augmented to include required application- and technology-specific inventory details together with specific hardware or software component's attributes.

 The YANG data model defined in the document is scoped to cover the common use cases for Network Inventory covering both hardware and base software information.